For better security, avoid installing a WordPress site using the username “admin”.

 phpMyAdmin databases

-Type in the new username and click outside the edit box to update the field with a new username …
+Type in the new username and click outside the edit box to update the field with the new user name …

-Log out of your server if you’re done and reopen the browser to your WordPress site.
+Log out of your server if you’re finished and return to your WordPress site.
 You may find that your session is expired.
-Log in again with your new administration credentials …
+Log in again with your new Admin details …

 You should see that your user name has been updated.
-However, your admin details will probably still display the old “nickname” …
+However, your site will probably still display the previous “nickname” …

-To change the “nickname”, access your Users screen and click the Edit link below the username …
+To choose a new “nickname”, go to your Users area and click the Edit link below the user name …

-You can also access the Profile section by clicking on the Edit My Profile link in the “Howdy, User” section …
+You can also access the Profile section if you click on the Edit My Profile link in the “Howdy, User” panel …

 Click Update Profile to save your new settings …